cortexproject/cortex/docs/configuration/config-file-reference.md

 [store_gateway_addresses: <string> | default = ""]

 store_gateway_client:
-  # TLS cert path for the client
+  # Path to the client certificate file, which will be used for authenticating
+  # with the server.
+Also requires the key path to be configured.
   # CLI flag: -experimental.querier.store-gateway-client.tls-cert-path
   [tls_cert_path: <string> | default = ""]

-  # TLS key path for the client
+  # Path to the key file for the client certificate.
+Also requires the client
+  # certificate to be configured.
   # CLI flag: -experimental.querier.store-gateway-client.tls-key-path
   [tls_key_path: <string> | default = ""]

-  # TLS CA path for the client
+  # Path to the CA certificates file to validate server certificate against.
+If
+  # not set, the host's root CA certificates are used.
   # CLI flag: -experimental.querier.store-gateway-client.tls-ca-path
   [tls_ca_path: <string> | default = ""]

+  # Skip validating server certificate.
+  # CLI flag: -experimental.querier.store-gateway-client.tls-insecure-skip-verify
+  [tls_insecure_skip_verify: <boolean> | default = false]

 # Second store engine to use for querying.
 Empty = disabled.
 # CLI flag: -querier.second-store-engine